CS-433/cs-433-project-2-drop_table/README.md

 We also provide a run.sh file designed to run the train.py script on EPFL's Izar cluster that run on slurm.

+For more informations on the training, the LCD paper also have informations.

 # How to use a pretrained network

 Additionnaly to the authors's pretrained network, you can find in the folder logs/ the severals networks we trained as explained in our report.
 In all our application, the command line argument --logdir allows to choose which network to use.